Cheese-tasting in Zurich, Switzerland

 A shop in Zurich filled with artisan chocolates.

 One thing that surprised me about Zurich was how colourful the buildings were.
-I came to Switzerland without many expectations, other than my friend’s complaints that produce was expensive and the hiking was superb.
+I came to Switzerland without many expectations, other than my friend’s complaints that produce was expensive, but the hiking was superb.
 The colourful buildings caught me by surprise, I think, because I was expecting more of the uniformity I noticed in Paris, rather than the uniqueness of Spanish buildings.
 I really loved the colours though, and my camera roll is filled with pictures of full-coloured streets.

 On the evening of the second day, on our way to the train station to meet our friend visiting from France, we encoutered a cyclists’ party.
 We are not sure what the gathering was, but hundreds of cyclists were circling the plaza in front of the Opera House with loud music and lights around the area.
 We stayed to watch for awhile, before continuing on, but never found out what the party was about.